 What if I decide to stop renting my property as an HMO?

-Landlord insurance can help cover the cost of legal fees, however you should also consult a solicitor as if you manage this wrong you could be accused of committing a criminal offence.
+HMO landlord insurance can help cover the cost of legal fees, however you should also consult a solicitor as if you manage this wrong you could be accused of committing a criminal offence.
 Whilst it may seem that becoming an HMO landlord is time consuming and demanding, if you keep your properties well maintained and your legal work up to date then it is actually extremely rewarding.
 Remember, it may be more effort to run an HMO but in return you will gain high yields.